Defining Mammatus (Or Bubble Clouds) And How They Form

 Bubble Clouds

-Many cloud formations always manage to put on a spectacular visual display, but Mammatus clouds can look ominous and threatening.
-But what are these "bubble clouds," and what are their characteristics?
+Certain cloud formations always manage to put on a striking display, but Mammatus (Bubble) clouds look almost ominous and threatening.
+But what are these cloud types, and what are their characteristics?

 Mammatus clouds are visually striking pouch-like structures that typically form below the base of a cumulonimbus cloud formation.
 They form as a result of cold sinking air and predominantly consist of ice.
 They pose no threat themselves but can serve as a precursor for adverse weather conditions.